jaime-rodriguez-art/Pico-Ducky-GUI/README.md

 ## Install

 1. Copy the files to your raspberry pi pico

+(ducky script is configure for windows but can easily be changed for other operating systems)

 ## Requirements